shivannis/xandr-docs-public/xandr-docs/curate/understanding-the-debug-auction.md

 :::image type="content" source="media/debug-auction-payment-rules.png" alt-text="Screenshot of the debug auction log showing the payment rules details.":::

 Microsoft Advertising's bidder gives more detailed debug text, beginning with "Debug text from bidder 2" (live).
-This output includes information such as the bidder version, the region info., and user info.
+This output includes information such as the bidder version, the region information, and user information.
 Excerpts from a live debug auction are below:

 :::image type="content" source="media/debug-auction-geo-b.png" alt-text="Screenshot of the debug auction log showing more detailed debug text.":::

-This debug info. continues, including information such as the segments that the user is in and other relevant objects.
+This debug information continues, including information such as the segments that the user is in and other relevant objects.

 :::image type="content" source="media/debug-auction-segments.png" alt-text="Screenshot of the debug auction log showing the segment the user is in and other details.":::